aws-samples/emr-trino-autoscale/README.md

 * Support for On Demand and SPOT instance types
 * Concurrent Scaling for Instance Groups clusters
 * EMR multi-master supported

-## Limitations
+* Support EMR clusters with Kerberos

-* Kerberos and Apache Ranger integration not yet supported
+* Support EMR clusters with Trino Ranger plugin

 ## Documentation